-There are problems when detecting floors climbed based on atmospheric pressure.
+The Fitbit floors climbed count may not be accurate – so don’t be surprised.
+This is because there are issues when detecting floors climbed based on atmospheric pressure.
 Natural elements such as a gust of wind or weather change can effect the measurements.
 Even something as simple as opening a door can sometimes cause your Fitbit to register extra floors!
 Mowing the lawn can be a cause of an elevated count as can many other activities.

 Essential reading: Top fitness trackers and health gadgets

 The second thing to keep in mind is that the device on your wrist equates 10 feet to 1 floor climbed.
 Long staircases may rack up your floor count pretty quickly.
 The other culprit are moving staircases.
 Combine that with manually climbing while on a moving staircase and your floor count will shoot right up.

 Unfortunately the Fitbit app does not allow you to delete floors, or steps for that matter.
 It’s not ideal but there is a workaround.
 It consists of adding a driving activity to override the extra floors or steps.

 This can be done one of two ways.
 In the Fitbit app, choose the Today tab and then the Exercise tile.
 Tap on the + icon/Log or Log Previous to add an exercise.
 Choose Driving as the exercise type but make sure the details overlap the time period of the unwanted steps or floors.
 Tap Add or Log.

 Now go back to the main view.
 Have a look and you’ll notice the floors and steps have magically disappeared for the time period you specified.